Kia Cadenza Review

 - "The Kia Cadenza is a full-size, near-luxury four-door that's packed to the brim with convenience and technology features.
 For those seeking a comfortable and well-equipped cruiser, the Cadenza represents a good choice and a strong value." -- Left Lane News

 - "The upscale V6-powered 2015 Kia Cadenza isn't just nice ‘for a Kia.’
 It's one of the best large, front-wheel-drive sedans and features restrained styling, smooth driving dynamics and many desirable components." -- AutoTrader

 - "The Chevrolet Impala comes closest to beating the Cadenza at its own game in looks and features, but the Cadenza still merits strong consideration for anybody looking for a comfortable and luxurious full-size sedan." -- Kelley Blue Book

 - "The Cadenza excels at being a quiet, comfortable, roomy, unpretentious cruiser. …" -- Motor Trend (2014)

 Other Cars to Consider

-Reviewers say that, like the Cadenza, the Toyota Avalon features a balanced ride and a high-quality interior.
-The Avalon has a lower base price than the Cadenza, although not as many standard features on the base trim.
-In addition, the Avalon’s V6 gets better fuel economy than the Cadenza’s.
+Automotive writers say that, like the Cadenza, the Toyota Avalon features a balanced ride and top-notch interior materials.
+The Avalon comes with a good amount of standard features, and it gets slightly better fuel economy than the Cadenza.